1870 South Carolina gubernatorial election

-The 1870 South Carolina gubernatorial election was held on October 10, 1870 to select the governor of the state of South Carolina.
+The 1870 South Carolina gubernatorial election was held on October 19, 1870, to select the governor of the state of South Carolina.
 Governor Robert Kingston Scott easily won reelection based entirely on the strength of the black vote in the state.
-The election was significant because white conservatives of the state claimed it showed that political harmony between the white and black races was impossible and only through a straightout Democratic attempt would they be able to regain control of state government.
+The election was significant because white conservatives of the state would justify later actions with assertions that their loss demonstrated the impossibility of political harmony between the white and black race, and that only through violent insurrection and the use of terror would they be able to seize control of the state government.

 Union Reform Convention

 The Radical Republican reforms and alleged corrupt schemes initiated by Governor Scott after he assumed office in 1868 infuriated the white population of the state.
 However, the Democratic Party of the state was so thoroughly defeated in the previous gubernatorial election that white conservatives realized the only way to seriously contest the election of 1870 was through the formation of a new political party.
 They organized a conference in Columbia on March 16 to formulate policies for the upcoming campaign.
 From the results of the previous election, white conservatives concluded that running a white supremacist campaign in a state where African-Americans were in the majority was futile and ineffective.
 The conference adopted two policies that would recognize African-American equality and ensure their protection under the law.
 The other resolution adopted was a campaign to wage against alleged radicalism in favor of a perception for a good and honest government.

 A nominating convention was held in Columbia on June 15 to select nominees for the state offices of Governor and Lieutenant Governor.
 In addition, a committee was formed at the convention to finalize the platform that the party would run on in the fall campaign.
 The chairman of the committee, Matthew Butler, submitted a paper with positions that would enforce the Fifteenth Amendment, uphold the existing laws enacted by the Radical Republicans, and to restore their perception of honesty and accountability in the state government.
 Furthermore, it was recommended that the new political party be called the Union Reform Party of South Carolina.
 Richard B. Carpenter, called a carpetbagger judge by some was from Charleston and considered of questionable reputation, won the nomination for Governor although he had never sought the position.